 6. Branded hashtag challenges

 Branded hashtag challenges are especially effective because they're so entertaining.
-Unlike in-feed ads or brand takeovers, users can be creative and express themselves, forming a significant bond between business and audience.
+Unlike in-feed ads or brand takeovers, users can be creative and express themselves, forming a significant bond between businesses and audiences.
 Sadly, these advertisements are also quite costly.
 A six-day challenge costs $150,000.

 7. Branded effects